omarjammal2001/task/frontend/README.md

 Method: GET
 Response: Array of objects representing the items in the system

-## Code Efficiency and Areas for Improvement:
+//Code Efficiency and Areas for Improvement:

-Backend:
+-Backend:

 Implement input validation on request body parameters.

-Frontend:
+-Frontend:

 Implement client-side form validation.
 Improve the UI design and user experience.

+P.S: i did not find a functioning API that could display the carrier properly without being met with a paywall so instead i stuck with vonage API and replaced the carrier with the number prefix.